-June is Pride Month, a time for celebrating the LGBTQ community and history.
+June is Pride Month, a time for celebrating LGBTQ+ community and history.
 It’s also a time for throwing a parade.
-If you’re looking to celebrate Pride Month, there’s no better way to do it than at these local Pride parades and events.
-Though some longtime pride events in cities like Boston, Providence, R.I., and Portland, Maine, have postponed or canceled due to COVID-19, there are still plenty of others to choose from.
+If you’re looking to celebrate Pride Month, there’s no better way to do it than at a local Pride parade.
 Check out these upcoming Pride parades and events near you!

 On the very same day, you can attend the NYC PrideFest in Greenwich Village.
 PrideFest is an annual street fair featuring exhibitors, local artists, live entertainment, food and activities to celebrate Pride Month.
 Whether you’re taking a break from the march or planning on spending the whole day there, PrideFest is a great way to celebrate pride.

 No Northeast Pride list is complete without P-town!
-There are Pride events throughout Provincetown, Mass., all weekend long, but some of the highlights include a combined Elton John and Billy Joel tribute concert, dance parties, Express Your Queer Self Day and the Provincetown Follies, billed as “The Gayest Show in Town.”
-True to Provincetown culture, there’s even a pride-themed whale watching trip.
+There are Pride events throughout Provincetown, Mass., all weekend long, but some of the highlights include a queer comedy showcase, dance parties, a drag brunch, an LGBTQ+ history tour hosted by Anne Hutchinson herself and the Provincetown Follies, billed as “The Gayest Show in Town.”

 Celebrate pride in the Granite State with the Queen City Pride Festival, taking place in Arms Park in Manchester, N.H.
 With artists, local vendors, food trucks, live entertainment and more, you’ll never get bored.
 The best part?
 It’s free to attend.

 Are you ready to put the pedal to the metal?
-The main event of Newport Pride is the Pride Ride, a pride parade where all participants are on bicycles.
-Decorate your bike (and biking gear) in all the colors of the rainbow and join the 2-mile bike parade around Newport, R.I., ending in the Pride Market and Festival at Equality Park.
+The main event of Newport Pride is the Pride Ride on June 25, a pride parade where all participants are on bicycles.
+Decorate your bike (and biking gear) in all the colors of the rainbow and join the 4-mile bike parade around Newport, R.I., ending in the Pride Market and Festival at the Great Friends Meeting House.
 The Pride Market and Festival features live entertainment, local retailers and vendors, food, music and fun activities for the whole family.

 Are you looking forward to attending a pride parade or event this year?
-Did your local parade go virtual?
 Did we miss any of your favorites?
 Let us know in the comments below!